 Hey, everyone, my name is Ryan and I had sleep apnea.
 It turns out my constant tiredness, snoring, and randomly gasping awake was my body slowly killing me.
 I had to eventually swallow my pride and see a doctor and find out what was wrong with me.
+BLUF: I eventually went to the Dreamwear CPAP mask and ultimately quit having problems, but it was a journey to get there.

-I know at least a handful of people reading this are going to say “I might have sleep apnea but I don’t want one of those CPAP (continuous positive airway pressure) machines hanging from my face”.
+I know at least a handful of people reading this are going to say “I might have sleep apnea but I don’t want one of those CPAP (continuous positive airway pressure) machines hanging from my face.”
 People seem to almost feel it is embarrassing and that they will somehow just get better by being stubborn.
 It turns out that won’t really help you and things will only get worse with time.

 Sleep Apnea Diagnostics